dbathgate/aspnet-tas-cookbook/hosted-webcore.md

 ### Error Code: `0x800700b7`

-* If HWC returns the following error
+* If HWC returns the following error in the terminal
 ```
 HWC Failed to start: return code: 0x800700b7
 ```
 * Then that port is already in use, switch to a different port and try again

 ### Error Code: `0x80070005`
-* If HWC returns the following error
+* If HWC returns the following error in the terminal
 ```
 HWC Failed to start: return code: 0x80070005
 ```